12 Great Delivery Business Ideas For 2025

 - Add value by including recipes and pairing suggestions for a complete culinary experience.

-- What foods are hard to find in local supermarkets?
+- What foods are hard to find in local grocery stores?
 Think about vegan specialties, kosher or halal requirements, herbs and spices needed for particular cuisines, etc.

 Pros